G-uniform stability and K\"{a}hler-Einstein metrics on Fano varieties: Preliminaries

 \subsubsection{Boucksom-Jonsson's non-Archimedean formulation}

-Here we briefly recall the non-Archimedean formulation after Boucksom-Jonsson.
-Let $(Z, Q, L)$ be the polarized projective variety as before.
-We denote by $(Z^\NA, Q^\NA, L^\NA)$ the Berkovich analytification of $(Z, Q, L)$ with respect to the trivial absolute value on the ground field $\bC$. $Z^\NA$ is a topological space, whose points can be considered as semivaluations on $Z$, i.e. valuations $v: \bC(W)^*\rightarrow \bR$ on function field of subvarieties $W$ of $Z$, trivial on $\bC$.
-In particular, $\rVal(Z)\subset Z^\NA$.
+Here we briefly recall the non-Archimedean formulation after Boucksom-Jonsson's work in \cite{BoJ18a, BoJ18b}.
+Let $Z$ be a normal projective variety equipped with an ample $\bQ$-line bundle $L$.
+We denote by $(Z^\NA, L^\NA)$ the Berkovich analytification of $(Z, L)$ with respect to the trivial absolute value on the ground field $\bC$. $Z^\NA$ is a topological space, whose points can be considered as semivaluations on $Z$, i.e. valuations $v: \bC(W)^*\rightarrow \bR$ on function field of subvarieties $W$ of $Z$, trivial on $\bC$.
+In particular, $\Zdiv\subset Z^\NA$.
 The topology of $Z^\NA$ is generated by functions of the form $v\mapsto v(f)$ with $f$ a regular function on some Zariski open set $U\subset Z$.
-One can show that $Z^\NA$ is compact and Hausdorff, and $\rVal(Z)\subset Z^\NA$ is dense.
+One can show that $Z^\NA$ is compact and Hausdorff, and $\Zdiv\subset Z^\NA$ is dense.

-In this paper, we will only use non-Archimedean metrics on $L^\NA$ coming from test configurations and filtrations.
-Moreover we will always identify a non-Archimedean metrics with functions on $\rVal(Z)$.
+In this paper, we will only use non-Archimedean potentials on $L^\NA$ coming from test configurations and filtrations.
+Moreover we will always identify a non-Archimedean potentials with functions on $\Zdiv$.